xXAlgoorXx/ProjWork1_DFC/README.md

 # ProjWork1_DFC

+### TinyCLIP

-src folder, requirements-training.txt and setup.py for openClip
+src folder, requirements-training.txt and setup.py for openClip to use TinyCLIP

+### DFC

+Version: 3.29.0

 ### Profiler
 To run hailo profiler for har files use:
 ```bash
 hailo profiler network.har
 ```